Ven0maus/SOD.Common/Mods/SOD.QoL/ModFolderContent/README.md

 **Bugfixes**
 - Center on player button now properly zooms in to the player after zooming and moving camera
 - The current plotted route is now overriden when plotting a new route instead of canceling the current route and not plotting a new route.
+- Businesses that are supposed to be open according to business hours now no longer have their doors locked on a new game.